Here’s a question for anybody who has been reading my Starbreaker novels (Without Bloodshed and Silent Clarion), or anybody who wants to weigh in.

 Don’t worry.
 Without Bloodshed and Silent Clarion aren’t going to go away immediately.
 You will still be able to buy copies on Amazon.

 While the Kindle editions of these novels may eventually go away and Curiosity Quills Press might cease print publication of Without Bloodshed eventually, I am not going to disavow these works.

 While I can’t guarantee that removing the Kindle editions from Amazon won’t remove them from your Kindle apps and devices, I will do my best to ensure that if you already bought it, you can keep it.
 Likewise, those of you with paperback editions of Without Bloodshed may end up with a collector’s item on your shelves — especially if I signed it.

 I Had No Idea What I Was Doing, and I Screwed Up

 While I did the best I could at the time, you deserve better.
 The Starbreaker saga in its current form just isn’t working, and that’s my fault.
 I thought I could expand a 289,000 word draft of a first novel into four-volume epic, and I was wrong.

 It’s time I swallowed my pride and admitted it.

 I’m sorry.
 I made a lot of mistakes.
 I want to learn from them so that my next novel is my best yet, and so that the Starbreaker saga is everything I as the author and you as the readers hope it can be.

 I’ll be copying this post or sharing links to it on various social media platforms because I want to hear from you.
 If you have any advice or just want to wish me luck, please comment and share.

 Thank you for all of your support over the years.
-If you’d like to provide feedback directly to me instead of replying on social media channels, please use the contact form below.
-I will receive your comments by email.
+If you’d like to provide feedback directly to me instead of replying on social media channels, please email me.